 But why are dashboards so important?

-“Explore the reporting dashboard and learn the ins and outs.
+“Explore the dashboards in your ecommerce reporting software and learn the ins and outs.
 You can use the data from the report wisely to make your store successful”, says Shari Smith of Shari-sells.

 Here are a few tips to do it efficiently:

 Now that you’ve learned about what each of the Shopify metrics means, let’s dig into the tips to build a Shopify dashboard.
 It’s equally important apart from just tracking the metrics, how well you present them to your client, or for yourself.

 While it’s self-explanatory on why you need to focus on reporting on your end goals, it’s all the more important when you’re running a Shopify store for a merchant (as an agency).